mariahnorell/website/content/courses/intro_pa/python/python.md

 ## Correlations

 Correlations measure the strength of a linear relationship between measurement variables and the purpose is to predict and understand the constructs.
-One useful function in the `pandas` library is `.corr()`, which will find all relationships for each column that is a continuous variable in your data.
+One useful function in the Pandas library is `.corr()`, which will find all relationships for each column that is a continuous variable in your data.
 It places these values in a tabular format and also automatically excludes blank values from the analysis.

 To get the correlations with this method, write it out using the syntax `.corr()`: